deeplearning4j/deeplearning4j-docs/ai-infrastructure-machine-learning-operations-mlops.md

 Machine learning operations is the machine-learning equivalent of DevOps: it solves the problems of implementing machine-learning in production, notably around the technology infrastructure and tooling necessary to deploy machine-learning algorithms and data pipelines reliably and scalably, so as not to destabilize other parts of the stack.

+Machine learning faces challenges to scaling at the four main stages of its workflow:

+* ETL (Data pipelines)
+* Algorithm training
+* Inference
+* Monitoring, Management and Updates

+The Skymind Intelligence Layer (SKIL) is a [machine learning server](./machine-learning-server.html) that solves the problem of serving machine-learning models at scale during the inference phase, or what we call machine-learning operations.

 ## Workloads in Machine Learning Operations

 There are four basic workloads relevant to machine learning operations, listed here in rough order of importance.